 - 3 tablespoons fresh lime juice, plus a little zest

-- 1 can refried beans (or make refried beans from scratch!) loosened with ¼ cup water, seasoned with salt, cumin and coriander
+- 1 can refried black beans (or make refried beans from scratch!) loosened with 1/4 cup water, seasoned with salt, cumin and coriander

-- Optional sauces- Chipotle Mayo or Avocado Cilantro Sauce ( below)
+- Optional sauces- Chipotle Mayo and/or Avocado-Cilantro Sauce (below) I like both!

 - Garnish with sliced avocado, cilantro, lime wedges, scallions, fresh summer tomatoes, hot sauce, or sour cream.